shubhamchandak94/nanopore_dna_storage/README.md

 ```

 ### Alignment, separating by experiment and preparing raw data for decoding
-The next step involves aligning the reads to the original oligo files (only to separate the experiments, this is not used for decoding).
+The next step involves aligning the reads to the original oligo files (only to separate the experiments, the original oligos are not used for decoding).
 In addition we generate some statistics and extract a random subset of raw signals for each experiment that will be used for the decoding in subsequent steps.
-We provide a script for this in `util/align_compute_stats_replicates.sh`.
+We provide a script for this in [`util/align_compute_stats_replicates.sh`](util/align_compute_stats_replicates.sh).
 First step is to set the variables at the top of the script:
 - `MINIMAP2`: path to minimap2 aligner executable
 - `SAMTOOLS`: path to samtools executable
 - `DATA_PATH`: the `$DATA` directory